Public Records Requests

 Paper Copies of Records

-The Ipswich Public Schools departments assume you would like electronic copies of records if we have them.
+The Ipswich Public Schools assumes you would like electronic copies of records if we have them.
 The cost of black and white paper copies of documents is $.05 per page.

 - Consider how you can narrow the scope of your request to expedite the production process.